Time Evolution

 We can read off the behavior:

 We’ll stop there for now.
-The next post will take on the question of “what exactly we’re talking about” and the general case of a time-varying velocity field
+The next post will take on the question of what exactly we’re talking about, towards the general case of a time-varying velocity field